Missing Hiker Found Dead Of Bear Attack After Member Of Search Party Also Attacked By The Same Grizzly

-Michael Soltis never returned from a hike in the Alaskan wilderness this week, and search crews have now found the body of the man they believe was killed by a grizzly — and the search for his body almost led to another death.
+Michael Soltis never returned from a hike in the Alaskan wilderness this week, and search crews have now found the body of the man they believe was killed by a grizzly bear, and the search for his body almost led to another death.

 The 44-year-old disappeared on Monday after leaving for a hike in a wooded area in Anchorage.
 As the New York Post reported, a volunteer who was searching for Soltis came under attack by another grizzly bear around the area where Soltis had gone missing.

-Police believe that the grizzly was the same one that killed Soltis, and was attacking the search party member because she had gotten to close to the hiker’s dead body.
+Police believe that the grizzly was the same one that killed Soltis, and was attacking the search party member because she had gotten too close to the hiker’s dead body.

-“Shortly after the attack, officers entered the woods to search for the bear,” the department said in a statement (via ABC News).
+“Shortly after the attack, officers entered the woods to search for the bear,” the department said in a statement, via ABC News.
 “It is at that time they located missing person Michael Soltis who died as a result of a bear attack.
 It appears the brown bear was protecting the body when it attacked a member of the search party.”

 Authorities were able to remove the Michael Soltis’ body, and are now investigating whether the animal attacked on its own or whether the hiker happened upon the animal and made it feel threatened, prompting it to attack.